The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Introduction

 At high surface densities, $\Sigma_g \gtrsim 100$ M$_{\odot}$/pc$^2$, combinations of supernovae and radiation pressure are commonly invoked to regulate star formation \citep{ostriker2011, shetty2012}.
 For surface densities between $10 \lesssim \Sigma_g \lesssim 100$ M$_{\odot}$/pc$^2$, more representative of nearby galaxies, we expect supernova feedback and stellar UV/FUV heating to play roles in regulating the star formation rate.
-There have even been claims of a dominant role for FUV \citep{ostriker2010, kim2011}.
 At even lower surface densities, $\Sigma_g \lesssim 10$ M$_{\odot}$/pc$^2$, star formation becomes much less effective.
 Here a key requirement for star formation may be the presence of two thermal phases in the ISM \citep{elmegreen1994}.
 The absence of a persistent cold phase might sharply limit star formation in outer galactic disks \citep{schaye2004}.
-Such a sharp decline is difficult to show definitively given that measurements of star formation at low surface densities are intrinsically noisy with systematics depending on the chosen tracer \citep{kennicutt2012}.

 At all surface densities, there is scatter from a single power-law in the Kennicutt-Schmidt relation.
 In some regions this scatter spans almost 2 dex in $\dot{\Sigma}_*$.
 This intrinsic scatter is not due to measurement error.
 In particular, single galaxies occupy tight regions in the $\dot{\Sigma}_* - \Sigma_g$ plane \citep[e.g.][]{bigiel2008,ostriker2010}.
 This suggests that there are additional parameters affecting star formation rates \citep[e.g.][]{krumholz2012,saintonge2017}.

-One such parameter could be a characteristic timescale in the ISM.
-The Silk-Elmegreen law is a re-parameterization of the Kennicutt-Schmidt relation, where the orbital time is combined with the gas surface density \citep{silk1997, elmegreen1997} which lowers the scatter.
-An alternative approach is to estimate the free-fall time of the gas (effectively involving the scale height) to predict the star formation rate \citep{krumholz2012,salim2015}.
-This reflects common approaches used in simulations. \citet{leroy2008} presented an extensive study of the relations between different ISM properties, including the molecular gas fraction, the orbital time, the Toomre Q stability parameter and the pressure, among others.
-That study was unable to identify a clear driver setting the star formation efficiency.

-The transition from atomic to molecular gas is commonly assumed to be a rate-limiting step in star formation.
-If we consider only molecular gas instead of the total gas surface density the star formation law becomes closer to linear in the surface density \citep{bigiel2008} and the scatter is also reduced.
-At moderate and low total gas surface densities, molecular gas formation is strongly linked to a dense gas phase.
+One avenue to explain galaxy-to-galaxy differences in star formation at fixed surface density is through the strong connections between pressure, dense gas fractions and star formation \citep[e.g.][]{wong2002,blitz2004,herrera2017,gallagher2018}.
+Galactic mid-plane pressure, in particular, can be linked to star formation rates \citep{ostriker2010, blitz2006}.